15 Mar 2009

 I had never heard of this book, until a copy was given to me by a friend.
 Nor had I heard of its author Forrest Carter, also known as Asa Earl Carter.
 Apparently in his earlier life he was an extreme racist bigot, which makes the book all the more surprising.

 On the whole I found the book to be very pro-Cherokee, and positive about Little Tree's experiences, educational and otherwise.
-White men are shown to be bigoted and legalistic, and Little Tree's brief foray into a boarding school is heart-breaking.
+White men are shown to be bigoted and legalistic.
+Little Tree's brief foray into a boarding school is heart-breaking.
 As a home educator, I could certainly appreciate the way he learned so much more with his grandparents than he would ever have learned in the sterile environment of the school he is sent to by social workers.

 I can only assume that the author had repented of his former beliefs when he wrote it.
-Some critics consider the language offensive - it's written in a distinctive style, almost as if in five-year-old language at times.
+Some critics consider the language offensive - it's written in a distinctive style, almost as if by a five-year-old at times.
 There's a lot of irony in the way it's written; we realise, for instance, how much his grandparents love him, and how minimal his assistance is, at first.
 For me, the colloquial writing added a lot to the realism of the story.
 It was never so convoluted as to be difficult to read.

 All in all, I thought it a lovely book.
-I gather it's almostc an American classic now, and also the subject of huge controversy due to the author's previous life and beliefs.
+I gather it's almost an American classic now, and also the subject of huge controversy due to the author's previous life and beliefs.
 However, I can distinguish the writing from the writer.
-Whatever the Forrest Carter's motivation for the book, I found it often amusing, sometimes very moving, and altogether delightful.
+Whatever Forrest Carter's motivation for the book, I found it often amusing, sometimes very moving, and altogether delightful.

 Review copyright Sue's Book Reviews, 15th March 2009